lettier/bullytextsms/README.md

 A [DoSomething.org](https://www.dosomething.org) code screen.

-Dependencies includes Node.js and MongoDB.
+Dependencies include Node.js and MongoDB.

 Once the user visits the front-end simulator, a session is created for one minute via a cookie.
 The user can send the SMS server text messages.
 If the input is valid, the user will receive the next appropriate SMS text message from the SMS server.